All Episodes

 No, you're right.

-Or he pleads to uh to a a different sort of charge or the the charge of lewd and lascivious behavior, if you will, was under the umbrella of disorderly conduct.
+I'm being set up, I'm going to take it to trial, it clearly becomes public, or he pleads to a different sort of charge, or the charge of lewd and lascivious behavior, if you will, was under the umbrella of disorderly conduct.

 If you plead to that, it might stay under the radar screen as it did for three months.

-I think that was his strategy with regard to pleading, but there there is a there is a trail that's been haunting Senator Craig, if you believe the Idaho statesman and others for quite some time.
+But there is a trail that's been haunting Senator Craig, if you believe the Idaho statesman and others, for quite some time.

-The term limit movement was up and running in the early nineteen nineties, and sadly it has been it has been well mitigated, it's dissipated over the years, and I tell you you know, the people trusted George Washington when he resigned his commission to the Continental Congress in seventeen eighty three because they trusted a guy who would be willing to give up power.
+And I tell you, you know, the people trusted George Washington when he resigned his commission to the Continental Congress in 1783 because they trusted a guy who would be willing to give up power.

-Here's a guy you can trust with power because he's willing to give it up.
+That's how he became, here's a guy you can trust with power because he's willing to give it up.

 We have career politicians that won't give up power unless they're removed from those buildings horizontally.

-But speaking of power though, Jason, I would not put it past a district attorney to see what he's got in his hand.
+But speaking of power, though, Jason, I would not put it past a district attorney to see what he's got in his hand.

 I can understand somebody being so desperate not to have his life just blown away.

-So I don't doubt what you're saying, and Mike Naiphong was proof of that.
+So I don't doubt what you're saying.

 But I also think that Craig, in the words of Richard Nixon, gave him the sword and they twisted it with relish.

-So just because the liberal left has a double standard, just because they're out to get us, and they are, and they're allies in the mainstream media, they are.
+So just because the liberal left has a double standard, just because they're out to get us, and they are, and they're allies in the mainstream media, they are, doesn't mean we don't have to rise above it all.

 Well, I agree.

-It's not a gay or straight issue.
+It is not to me, it's not a gay or straight issue.

 It is an unseemly issue.

-I have fa several family members who are gay, and they would never, never think of doing this.
+I have several family members who are gay, and they would never, never think of doing this.

 It's not a gay issue or a straight issue.